kiba/Writings/atg/dramatis_personae.md

 Former first prime of Apophis.
 He joined SGC and SG-1 in the hope of freeing his people and the galaxy at large from the rule of the Goa'uld, who he called, "false gods".

 ### CIA Deputy Director Bruke Pigeon

+Bruke Pigeon is the CIA deputy director of the Special Analytic division as well being in the known about the stargate program.

 ### CIA Analyst Casey Martin